unskript/Awesome-CloudOps-Automation/README_extending_docker.md

     * You would see a Welcome Message once the Docker starts.
 At this juncture point your browser to `http://127.0.0.1:8888/lab/tree/GetStarted.ipynb` (We recommend Google Chrome or MS Edge or Chromium)

-5. Once the page is loaded, Search for any pre-coded actions by typing keywords like `aws`, `kubernetes` `kubectl`,  `postgresql`, `mongo` etc..
-   Pick the standard Action that you want to extend the functionality, drag-n-drop it to the main cell area.
+5. Once the page is loaded, Search for any pre-built actions by typing keywords like `aws`, `kubernetes` `kubectl`,  `postgresql`, `mongo` etc. To pick the Action that you want to extend, drag-n-drop it to the main notebook area.
 You can refer [to this](https://docs.unskript.com) to get familiar with the UI.

-6. After you are done with the modification, you can use the `Save-As` option to save your custom Action.
+6. After you are done with the modifications, you can use the `Save-As` option to save your custom Action.
 You can refer  [to this](https://docs.unskript.com) on how to save custom Action.

    > Tip: If you want to verify the modification, you can create a credential for the given connector and test your modification to make sure
    > you are satisfied with the changes.

-7. Next step is to build your custom docker.
+7. Next step is to build your custom docker from the Awesome-CloudOps-Automation directory

    ```
-   1. export CUSTOM_DOCKER_NAME=my-awesome-docker
+   export CUSTOM_DOCKER_NAME=my-awesome-docker
-   2. export CUSTOM_DOCKER_VERSION='0.1.0'
+   export CUSTOM_DOCKER_VERSION='0.1.0'
-   3. cd $HOME/Awesome-CloudOps-Automation/
-   4. cp ./build/templates/Dockerfile.template Dockerfile
+   cp ./build/templates/Dockerfile.template Dockerfile
-   5. docker build -t $CUSTOM_DOCKER_NAME:$CUSTOM_DOCKER_VERSION .
+   docker build -t $CUSTOM_DOCKER_NAME:$CUSTOM_DOCKER_VERSION .
    ```

    It may take a few minutes to build the docker, once built, you can verify it using